-1 Choose Control Panels from the Apple (É) menu.
+1 Choose Control Panels from the Apple ( ) menu.

-If you're using System 7.5, a pop-up menu appears.
-If you're using System 7.1, a window opens showing all the control panels.
+If you're using System 7.5 or later, a pop-up menu appears.
+Otherwise, a window opens showing all the control panels.

-2 Choose Energy Saver or double-click the Energy Saver icon to open the Energy Saver control panel.
+2 Choose Energy Saver, or double-click the Energy Saver icon to open the control panel.